gmac/professional-javascript/part1_basics/intro_to_javascript.md

 "Hello World"
 ```

-All data types have built-in *methods*, or, functions provided my the JavaScript language for manipulating the data.
-We can call methods directly on data values to transform them.
+Most data types have built-in *methods*, or, functions provided by the JavaScript language for manipulating the data.
+We call methods directly on data values to transform them.
 Strings provide many useful methods:

 ```javascript
 // Call the "toLowerCase" method of String data: